“Rocky Mountain Root Beer was the idea that started it

 Post Consumption

-One thing I noted is the root beer lists the
+One thing I noted is that root beer lists the

-“All Natural” then list potassium sorbate.
-I had no clue that by neutralizing sorbic
+“All Natural” and then lists potassium sorbate.
+I had no clue that neutralizing sorbic

-acid with Potassium Hydroxide industrially was natural?
+acid with Potassium Sorbate industrially was natural.
 (Sarcasm intended!)
-But then just like most “all natural
+But then, just like most “all-natural

-I have uncertainty of this brew.
-The beet sugar flavor may be what I
+I am uncertain about this brew.
+The beet sugar flavor is different yet pleasing, and I

 Would I recommend